RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

    - Your initial comment must duplicate the plan you posted in the game's forum and link to the game page and forum post with the plan.
    - Then, ping `@revision-voting` with a message of "Revision discussion for *Game Name*" (or equivalent) as a follow-up comment.
+     - This comment can also later be edited to link to the poll once created.
-   - Discussion shall be held for a minimum of 1 day (24 hours) after which if satisfied with the plan you may move on to the voting phase of a revision.
+   - Discussion shall be held for a minimum of 2 days (48 hours) after which if satisfied with the plan the revision process may move on to the voting phase.
    - Be sure to **Address concerns**: Respond to any comments, concerns, or objections from the community (both in Discord and on the site Forum), and adjust the plan as necessary.
    - Plans must be finalized before voting.
 No edits are permitted after the voting starts.